iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Fritz John Conditions.md

 **Remarks**

-Fitz Jhon conditions describes all the linear programmng problems that has a minimizer.
+Fritz John conditions describes all the linear programing problems that has a minimizer.
 It's describing that:
 $$
 \begin{aligned}
     \alpha_0(-c) \in \left(\sum_{i\in T(x)\setminus \{0\}}^{}